 Two minor characters are named Daeron and Beren (Targaryen and Tallhart, respectively).

 An important Valyrian phrase is "Valar morghulis," or, "All men must die."
-The Valar are essentially the strongest group of angelic beings in the Tolkein Legendarium, and Minas Morgul is a Mordor Stronghold seen in Return of the King.
+The Valar are essentially the strongest group of angelic beings in the Tolkien Legendarium, and "morgul" is the Sindarin (Elvish) word for evil magic (the root mor means "black, dark", cf. "dark arts").

 In A Storm of Swords, the Brotherhood Without Banners briefly mention someone named Mudge, who was the son of a miller.
 Much the Miller's Son was a character in the Robin Hood stories, one of the Merry Men, the outlaw band which was clearly something of an inspiration for the Brotherhood.